f5devcentral/f5-agility-labs-threat-stack/docs/class2/Self_Protecting_Cloud.rst

    aws ec2 describe-network-acls | grep NetworkAclId
    "NetworkAclId": "acl-XXXXXXXXXXX"

-Python Bot Setup
+Setup Python Bot
 ----------------
-The following series of commands are meant to configure and set up the python bot.
+The following series of commands are intended to configure the python bot.
 The python bot can be found in the home directory of the Linux host.

 Step 1: Update Threat Stack Credentials File

 .. code-block::

+   cd python-bot
    sudo vim credentials
    [default]
    ts_org=ORG